lux-org/lux/README.md

 # Support and Resources

 Lux is undergoing active development.
-If you are using Lux, please drop us a note [here](https://docs.google.com/forms/d/e/1FAIpQLSe4YL2WsblqjB13FpkNsjbKGfHTM10KCgtjz9Yui2ZkiqErcQ/viewform?usp=sf_link), we would love to hear from you!
+If you are using Lux, we would love to hear from you!

-Any feedback, suggestions, and contributions for improving Lux are welcome!
+Drop us a note [here](https://docs.google.com/forms/d/e/1FAIpQLSe4YL2WsblqjB13FpkNsjbKGfHTM10KCgtjz9Yui2ZkiqErcQ/viewform?usp=sf_link) to share your experiences — any feedback, suggestions, and contributions are welcome!

-Other additional resources:
+**Links to additional resources:**

 - Follow us on [Twitter](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fpublish.twitter.com%2F&ref_src=twsrc%5Etfw&screen_name=lux_api&tw_p=followbutton) or sign up to our [mailing list](https://forms.gle/XKv3ejrshkCi3FJE6) to stay tuned for upcoming releases and updates.
 - Visit [ReadTheDoc](https://lux-api.readthedocs.io/en/latest/) for more detailed documentation.